josephdadams/TallyArbiter/readme.md

 To contact the author or for more information, please visit [www.techministry.blog](http://www.techministry.blog).

 Tally Arbiter allows you to combine incoming tally data from multiple sources and arbitrate the bus state across all sources so that devices like cameras can accurately reflect tally data coming from multiple locations without each device having to be connected to all sources simulatenously.
-It supports incoming data from mulitple source types, such as TSL UMD 3.1, Blackmagic ATEM, webhooks, and even local GPIO pins if running on a Raspberry Pi.
+It supports incoming data from mulitple source types, such as TSL UMD 3.1, Blackmagic ATEM, OBS Studio, VMix, etc.

 # Running the software
 The software is written in Node.js and is therefore cross-platform and can be run on MacOS, Linux, or Windows.